Banished by Twitter, an isolated Trump faces looming impeachment threat

 The House impeached Trump in December 2019 for pressuring the Ukrainian president to investigate Biden, but the Senate acquitted him in February 2020.
 Only two other presidents have been impeached, and none has been impeached twice.

 Trump spent months falsely claiming the election was stolen from him due to widespread fraud.
-Dozens of courts across the country have thrown out lawsuits seeking to challenging the results, and election officials in both parties have said there is no evidence to support his allegations.
+Dozens of courts across the country have thrown out lawsuits challenging the results, and election officials from both parties have said there is no evidence to support his allegations.

-Reporting by Richard Cowan in Washington and Joseph Ax in Princeton, New Jersey; Additional reporting by Susan Cornwell, David Morgan, Lucia Mutikani, Rich McKay, Yereth Rosen and Jan Wolfe; Writing by Joseph Ax and John Whitesides; Editing by Mary Milliken and Daniel Wallis
+Reporting by Richard Cowan in Washington and Joseph Ax in Princeton, New Jersey; Additional reporting by Susan Cornwell, David Morgan, Lucia Mutikani, Rich McKay, Yereth Rosen and Jan Wolfe; Writing by Joseph Ax, Simon Lewis and John Whitesides; Editing by Mary Milliken and Daniel Wallis

 Our Standards: The Thomson Reuters Trust Principles.